MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

   * JWT ID (jti)

 # Lesson 3
-In this lesson we are going to secure our ContactsAPI using OAuth.
+In this lesson we are going to secure our UserAPI using OAuth.

 COACHES - clone https://github.com/WhiteHatLearningProducts/swe-solutions.git (might need ssh?)
 (TODO - add a template for students) and follow the steps in the REAME.md file.